Can I Drive After an OVI Arrest in Delaware County, Ohio?

 What can go wrong (and create a new case)

-The most common way an OVI case becomes much worse is a second charge while the suspension is active—especially driving under suspension.
-Even if your original case has defenses, the new charge can change the posture quickly.
+The most common way an OVI case becomes worse is a second charge while the suspension is active, especially driving under suspension or driving outside the privilege order.

 Conclusion

 ALS and court suspensions are not the same thing, and the timeline matters.
-If you were arrested for OVI, the safest move is to get legal advice early, preserve the paperwork, and address driving privileges through the proper court process.
+If you were arrested for OVI in Delaware County, the safest move is to preserve paperwork, avoid driving without a valid order, and address privileges through the proper court process.

 This article is for educational purposes and does not constitute legal advice.
 OVI procedures and driving-privilege practices vary by county and court.
 Consult with a qualified Ohio attorney about your situation.